 - 1 tbsp vegetable or sunflower oil

 - 1 rounded tbsp or 4 tsp Thai green curry paste (you can't fit the tablespoon into some of the jars)

 - 450g boneless skinless chicken (breasts or thighs), cut into bite-size pieces

 - 2 lime leaves finely shredded, or 3 wide strips lime zest, plus extra to garnish

 - boiled rice, to serve

-Stir in the fish sauce and sugar, then the pieces of chicken.
+Stir in 2 tsp Thai fish sauce and 1 tsp caster sugar, then 450g bite-size chicken pieces.
 Turn the heat down to a simmer and cook, covered, for about 8 minutes until the chicken is cooked.